-This page provides an overview of Cloud Identity and Access Management (Cloud IAM) and its use with controlling access to buckets and objects in Cloud Storage.
-To learn how to set and manage Cloud IAM permissions for Cloud Storage buckets and projects, see Using Cloud IAM Permissions.
+This page provides an overview of Identity and Access Management (IAM) and its use with controlling access to buckets and objects in Cloud Storage.
 To learn about other ways of controlling access to buckets and objects, see Overview of Access Control.

-This page focuses on aspects of Cloud IAM that are relevant specifically to Cloud Storage.
-For a detailed discussion of Cloud IAM and its features generally, see the Cloud Identity and Access Management developer's guide.
-In particular, see the Managing Cloud IAM Policies section.
+This page focuses on aspects of IAM that are relevant specifically to Cloud Storage.
+For a detailed discussion of IAM and its features generally, see Identity and Access Management.
+In particular, see the Managing IAM Policies section.

-The set of access rules you apply to a resource is called a Cloud IAM policy.
-A Cloud IAM policy applied to your project defines the actions that users can take on all objects or buckets within your project.
-A Cloud IAM policy applied to a single bucket defines the actions that users can take on that specific bucket and objects within it.
+The set of access rules you apply to a resource is called an IAM policy.
+An IAM policy applied to your project defines the actions that users can take on all objects or buckets within your project.
+An IAM policy applied to a single bucket defines the actions that users can take on that specific bucket and objects within it.

-For example, you can create a Cloud IAM policy for one of your buckets that gives one user administrative control of that bucket.
-Meanwhile, you can add another user to your project-wide Cloud IAM policy that gives that user the ability to view objects in any bucket of your project.
+For example, you can create an IAM policy for one of your buckets that gives one user administrative control of that bucket.
+Meanwhile, you can add another user to your project-wide IAM policy that gives that user the ability to view objects in any bucket of your project.

 For example, the